Summary

 - deflecting the path of a moving charged particle

-- Magnetic Poles
+- Magnetic poles

 - Regions on a magnet where the forces are the strongest.